sanjib/go-tdd/README.md

 # go-tdd
-TDD exercises based on the excellent learn-go-with-tests by @quii
+TDD exercises based on the excellent learn-go-with-tests by quii: https://quii.gitbook.io/learn-go-with-tests/

 The 3 laws of TDD